Holley Morgan is a graduate student at SNHU and currently works as a college essay tutor.

 I love the touch of self-awareness in these thoughts Edward is having about his new love with Bella.
 He knows he is not best for Bella, especially not as her first love.
 He also knows there is the possibility that she could move on from him someday.
 It could have been Meyer's way of telling her critics that she was aware of their concerns, but more than likely, it would have been written without her awareness of the backlash.

-Edward knows he is not what a young human girl should want, and yet his feelings run too deep for him to simply walk away.
+Edward knows he is not what a young human girl should want; yet, his feelings run too deep for him to simply walk away.
 This is a fact that causes him pain and self-loathing.
 Yes, this is a work of fiction, and it is meant to be read that way.
 Fiction often depicts things that we hope never to experience for ourselves or our loved ones.

 "I compared the feelings, the ache and the soaring, to my life before Bella.
 I'd been so jaded, so world-weary, as if I'd experienced every emotion there was to be felt.
 What a fool.
 I'd barely sipped at the cup life had to offer.
 Only now was I aware of all I'd missed, and how much more I had to learn.
 So much suffering ahead, more than the joy, certainly.
 But the joy was so sweet and so strong that I would never forgive myself for missing a second of it."
 (Meyer, 319)